Ontotext-AD/ontorefine-cli/commands/create.md

                             file name will be used.
   -f, --format <format>   The format of the provided file.
 The default format
                             is 'csv'.
+The allowed values are: csv -c, --configurations <configurations>
+                          File containing configurations for the importing
+                            process of the dataset.
+It includes information how to parse the input data so that it can be represented in tabular form and additioanl options related to the project creation.
-The allowed values are: csv -h, --help              Show this help message and exit.
+  -h, --help              Show this help message and exit.
   -V, --version           Print version information and exit.
 ```